 Removing a chimney breast and why you need a party wall agreement

-Taking out a chimney breast.
+Chimney breast removal.
 It can look like an easy way to make a room bigger in an older house.
 At first glance it seems easy, knock it out with a sledgehammer, bag up the rubble, plaster the wall, decorate and hey presto a few extra square metres of living space.

 But… it isn’t that easy.
 And you also need to do a fair bit of paperwork.
 Read on to find out more.